jimhester/jimhester.com/content/authors/jim/_index.md

 I use my knowledge of R, C++ and other languages to build useful, correct, and performant R packages.

-My background is in bioinformatics and heathcare data science, I worked in the [Genomic Medicine Institute](https://my.clevelandclinic.org/departments/genomics) at the [Cleveland Clinic](https://ccf.org/), [Explorys Inc.](http://explorys.com), and on the [Bioconductor core team](https://www.bioconductor.org/) before joining [RStudio](https://www.rstudio.com/) to work on the [tidyverse](https://www.tidyverse.org/).
+My background is originally in bioinformatics and heathcare data science, I worked in the [Genomic Medicine Institute](https://my.clevelandclinic.org/departments/genomics) at the [Cleveland Clinic](https://ccf.org/), [Explorys Inc.](http://explorys.com), and on the [Bioconductor core team](https://www.bioconductor.org/) prior to more pure software engineering roles at [RStudio](https://www.rstudio.com/) and [Netflix](https://www.netflix.com).